If you are thinking about applying to Pacific, the deadline for Fall 2023 admissions is January 15 and the fee for the application is $55.

 An ACT score of 32 means you fall in the 75th percentile for Pacific's admitted students.
 One out of every four students scored above a 32, and three out of four students scored lower than 32 on the ACT.

 A 24 on the ACT is the 25th percentile for Pacific students.
 Only one out of every four students scored below 24.

 Want To Bring Up Your ACT Score?
 Access ACT practice tests and study tips and see upcoming ACT test dates.

 For transfer students, it is moderately difficult to get admitted to Pacific.

-For transfer students wishing to start in the Fall, the deadline to apply is July 21.
+For transfer students wishing to start in the fall, the deadline to apply is July 21.
 Transfer applications are processed on a on a rolling basis as they are received.